Mathh19/Mathh19/README.md

 ## Hey!!
-I'm Math(and I'm not an object with mathematical properties hehe) 👋
+I'm Math (and I'm not an object with mathematical properties hehe) 👋

----
 ### 🦝 About me:

 My name is Matheus and have 20y.